-Essentially hormones are "chemical messengers."
-Estrogen is secreted by one tissue, travels by way of fluid, usually through the bloodstream, interacts with cells in a variety of target tissues in the body and delivers a message - in this case the message is "ovulate."
+Hormones are chemical messengers that tell specific tissues to behave in a certain way.
+Estrogen is secreted by one tissue, travels by way of fluid, usually through the bloodstream, interacts with cells in a variety of target tissues in the body and delivers a message - in the case just mentioned, the message is "ovulate."

 Estrone has a chemical name of 3-hydroxy-estra-1,3,5(10)-trien-17-one with the chemical formula C18H22O2.5 Estrone is the least abundant of the three hormones.
 Small amounts of estrone are made throughout the body in most tissues, especially fat and muscle.